In this guide, we will be discussing the exterior basement waterproofing process and products.

 Unlike interior waterproofing which is done to tackle internal moisture, the external approach spares you the headache of having entered altogether.

-Thankfully, there are exterior basement waterproofing products and materials you can use to achieve this.
+Thankfully, there are exterior basement waterproofing products you can use to achieve this.
 And we will be discussing them in this article.

 Stay with us, as we look at waterproofing exterior basement walls.